• Trent University

 Cognition and Emotion 27 (6): 1062-1072.
 2013.

 Feeling bad is one thing, judging something to be bad another.
 This hot/cold distinction helps resolve the debate between bipolar and bivariate accounts of affect.
-A typical affective reaction includes both core affect and judgments of the affective qualities of various aspects of the stimulus situation.
-Core affect is described by a bipolar valence dimension in which feeling good precludes simultaneously feeling bad and vice versa.
-Judgments of affective quality of opposite valence can occur si…Read more
+A typical affective reaction includes both core affect (feeling good or bad) and judgments of the affective qualities of various aspects of the stimulus situation (which can have both good and bad aspects).
+Core affect is described by a bipolar valence dimension in which feeling good precludes simultaneously feeling bad and vice versa…Read more